 I earned my MBA in 2010, and I attribute quite a bit of my financial success to this degree.
 However, for many people an MBA may be unpractical or simply a waste of money.
-George Diaz recently finished his MBA at New York University, one of the top business schools in the country and, on a personal note, my grandpa's PhD alma mater.
-If you are debating getting an MBA, George's insights are particularly valuable.
+George Diaz recently finished his MBA at New York University, one of the top business schools in the country and, on a personal note, my grandpa’s PhD alma mater.
+If you are debating getting an MBA, George’s insights are particularly valuable.
+Read further to help you decide if you should get your MBA.

 Without any further ado, take it away George!